AbayIbrayev/EJSToDo/README.md

 # EJSToDo
-A To-do list using EJS
+A To-do list using EJS wth Express, body-parser, modules, HTML/CSS/JS and views